onyasumi/cluster/README.md

 # Cluster

-A collection of Python 3 scripts that organizes photos using EXIF data
+A collection of Python 3 scripts that organizes photos by date taken using EXIF data

 ## How to Use
 ### Mac OS/Linux
 Run `runcluster.sh` in Terminal
 ### Windows
-Install Python 3 (make sure to add it to PATH), install the package`exifread` (`pip3 install exifread`) and run `organizephotos.py` (`python3 ~/scripts/organizephotos.py`)
+Install Python 3 (make sure to add it to PATH), install the package `exifread` (`pip3 install exifread`) and run `organizephotos.py` (`python3 ~/scripts/organizephotos.py`)

-## Backstory
-I accidentally wiped a hard drive with over 100GB of pictures on it.
-After running file recovery, the original folder structure, most metadata, and the original filenames were lost.

-However, the EXIF data was recovered.

-Too lazy to re-sort the photos myself, I wrote some python scripts to sort them for me.

 ### fixmodtime.py
 For each photo in a given folder, this script reads the date of creation from the EXIF data, and uses it to the metadata to the proper the creation and modification dates.